Madison Keys: Keys vs. Muguruza and Osaka

 By contrast with her bad head-to-head record against counter-punchers Kerber and Halep, she has managed so far to play better against hard-hitters with similar game style as her, Garbiñe Muguruza and Naomi Osaka, leading to 4–1 record against Muguruza and 3–1 against Osaka.
-Both have won multiple Grand Slams and both are former world No. 1s, but have yet failed to resist against the power of Keys' groundstrokes in most of their matches.
+Both have won multiple majors and both are former world No. 1's, but have yet failed to resist against the power of Keys' groundstrokes in most of their matches.

 Keys and Muguruza played a lot of competitive matches, as there was at least one tie-break in all matches but one.
 Nevertheless, it was Keys who prevailed in most of those matches.
 Keys won in straight sets their most important meeting at semifinals of premier 5 tournament at 2016 Italian Open, and also another semifinals at 2017 Bank of the West Classic, which was their fastest match so far, as Keys lost only five games.
 The latter was a significant win for Keys as Muguruza was playing her first tournament since winning Wimbledon.
 Muguruza won the next match at 2017 Cincinnati Open only two weeks later, after Keys served for the match and missed two match points.
 Two years later at the same tournament, Keys won after a big three-set battle and went on to win the title.

 First match against Osaka at the 2016 US Open came when Osaka was still a teenager, while two-years-older Keys was more experienced having already reached Major semifinals and top 10.
 In the end, experience turned out to be a key for the win, as Madison found herself down 1–5 in third set, but won the next five games and eventually won the tie-break to progress to the fourth round.
 Keys went on to win much easier in straight sets their next two matches at 2017 BNP Paribas Open and 2018 French Open, even though in the latter Osaka was in a little bit better form at the time and also recent Indian Wells champion.
 First win for Osaka eventually came in the most important match later that year at 2018 US Open, as it was the semifinal stage of the Major.
 This time it was Osaka who won convincingly, losing six games and later admitting that in previous matches she was 'the one that's been trying to go for shots' while 'today I was just trying to be more patient and maybe go for them when I had the opportunity'.